FyraLabs-Graveyard/pungi/doc/configuration.rst

       * ``ksversion`` (*str*)
       * ``scratch`` (*bool*)
       * ``release`` (*str*) -- a string with the release, or explicit ``None`` for automatically generating one.
-See :ref:`common options
+See :ref:`automatic versioning
-        <auto_release>` for details.
+        <auto-version>` for details.
       * ``skip_tag`` (*bool*)
       * ``repo`` (*str|[str]*) -- repos specified by URL or variant UID
       * ``title`` (*str*)